-This semester long unit explores all areas of theatre, from interpreting theatrical texts, to evaluating a viewed play.
+Students will analyse and evaluate the production of professional theatre performance and consider the relationship to their own theatre production work.
 Students will have the opportunity to interpret theatre from the perspectives of different production roles, such as an actor, director, or designer in costume, set, sound and lighting.
+Students culminate their understanding through their creative interpretation of a scripted play to an audience.